The Cider House Rules: Plot

 Many years later, teenaged Angel falls in love with Rose, the daughter of the head migrant worker at the apple orchard.
-Rose becomes pregnant by her father, and Homer aborts her fetus.
+Rose becomes pregnant by her father, and Homer aborts her child.
 Homer decides to return to the orphanage after Wilbur's death, to work as the new director.
-Though he maintains his distaste for abortions, he continues Dr. Larch's legacy of honoring the choice of his patients, and he dreams of the day when abortions are free, legal, and safe, so he'll no longer feel obliged to offer them.
+Though he maintains his distaste for abortions, he continues Dr. Larch's legacy of performing the procedure for those in need, and he dreams of the day when abortions are legal.

 The name "The Cider House Rules" refers to the list of rules that migrant workers are supposed to follow at the Ocean View Orchards.
 However, none of them can read, and they are completely unaware of the rules – which have been posted for years.

 A subplot follows the character Melony, who grew up alongside Homer in the orphanage.
 She was Homer's first girlfriend.
 After Homer leaves the orphanage, so does she in an effort to find him.
 She eventually becomes an electrician and takes a female lover, Lorna.
 Melony is stoic, who refuses to press charges against a man who brutally broke her nose and arm.
 She intends to later take revenge.
-She is the catalyst that transforms Homer from his comfortable, but not entirely admirable position, at the apple orchard into Dr. Larch's replacement.
+She is the catalyst that transforms Homer from his comfortable, but not entirely admirable, position at the apple orchard into Dr. Larch's replacement.